dfst/deepforge/docs/fundamentals/custom_operations.rst

     The TrainValidate operation accepts training data, a model and attributes for setting the batch size, and the number of epochs.

-The operation editor also provides an interface to specify operation pythhon dependencies.
+The operation editor also provides an interface to specify operation python dependencies.
 DeepForge uses :code:`conda` to manage python dependencies for an operation.
 This pairs well with the integration of various compute platforms that available to the user and the only requirement for a user is to have Conda installed in their computing platform.
 You can specify operation dependencies using a conda environment `file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_ as shown in the diagram below: